 As you might be catching on, buying or selling a security on an exchange isn’t hard, but it’s also not as simple as clicking a button without a thought as to how it happens.

-Even within a relatively easy-to-use online dashboard or trading platform, investors still need to make some decisions about the details of each transaction.
+Even within a relatively easy-to-use online dashboard or an active brokerage account, investors still need to make some decisions about the details of each transaction.

 Overview of Market-On-Open Orders